LeadDreamer/firebase-wrapper/README.md

 <a name="new_module_FirebaseFirestoreWrapper--module.exports.PaginateFetch_new"></a>

 ##### new exports.PaginateFetch(table, filterArray, sortArray, refPath, limit)
-constructs an object to paginate through large Firestore Tables

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |